tomgenoni/ouroboros/README.md

-# Ouroboros CSS Spinner
+# Ouroboros Sass/CSS Spinner

-This provides a ui spinner, a.k.a 'throbber', for modern browsers.
+The Ouroboros is an ancient symbol depicting a serpent or dragon eating its own tail.
+Inspired by application progress spinners this provides an imageless 'throbber' that eats itself, more or less, for modern browsers.

 Built with Sass, it takes 6 optional parameters.